2021 Reading Goals and Review Criteria:

 - Plot/Pacing: Did the story hold my attention the whole time?
 Was it predictable?

 - Writing Style: Was there anything unique or especially engaging about the writing style or literary devices used?

 - “Bingeability”: How hard was it to put down? *Note: this criteria is not necessarily a reflection of quality, but an important characteristic to note nevertheless when describing the reading experience.

 - Emotional Investment: How connected did I feel to the story?
 To the characters?

 - Windows and Mirrors: This criteria assesses the diversity of representation (of people or experiences) in a book and is totally subjective.
 Was it a window into someone else’s experience or a reflection (mirror) of my own?

 - Overall Thoughts: My general thoughts on the book.

 - Recommendation: If I recommend the book and for whom I recommend it.
 For children’s books, if I recommend them for children and/or classroom use.

 Latest from the Blog

 Welcome to Top 10 Tuesday!
-This is a weekly challenge hosted by That Artsy Reader Girl, and this week’s challenge is about characters whose jobs I wish I had!
+This is a weekly challenge hosted by That Artsy Reader Girl, and this week’s challenge is about books for every color of the rainbow!